edgio-docs/edgio-docs/guides/layer0_migration.md

 ### Upgrading Packages

+You will need to upgrade to the latest Layer0 packages available on NPM and remove the equivalent XDN packages.
 To upgrade your packages, you will need to install the latest version of the Layer0 CLI.
 You should install this globally using: `npm i -g @layer0/cli`.

 Once installed, change into your project’s directory.
 The original XDN configuration file has been renamed.
 Run `mv xdn.config.js layer0.config.js` or manually rename the file to move the configuration to Layer0.